Fahrenholz/autorenew/README.md

 # autorenew
 Auto-Renew script for Letsencrypt.
-Uses letsencrypt-auto certonly.
+Uses letsencrypt-auto certonly with standalone-plugin.
 Easy-to-use as CRON-Job

 ## Installation